gpospelov/qt-mvvm/README.md

 ## More explanations

-The main idea of the framework is following.
-The whole data of GUI application is stored in `SessionModel`, tree like structure which is intentionally made Qt-independent.
+The main idea of the framework is the following.
+The whole data of GUI application is stored in the tree like structure `SessionModel`.
+This part of code resides in `libmvvm_model.so` library and it is intentionally made Qt-independent.
-I tried to get rid from Qt here as much as possible to not to let Qt logic (e.g. `QModelIndex`) penetrate into business logic of the GUI application. `SessionModel` has undo/redo, serialization and minimal signaling to handle business logic.

 > Strictly speaking, QVariant is still there but eventually will be replaced with std::variant.

+The decision to not to depend on Qt here was connected with the fact, that large Qt based GUI applications get quickly spoiled with Qt presentation logic - `QModelIndex` and others penetrates into business logic of GUI application and appears everywhere, even in places which has nothing to do with Qt graphics.

+`SessionModel` has undo/redo,
+serialization and it's own minimal signaling to handle business logic.

+Second library, `libmmv_viewmodel.so`, contains `ViewModel` and Co as counterpart of `SessionModel` in Qt world.
-`SessionModel` is supplemented with `ViewModel` which is derived from `QAbstractItemModel` and intended to work together with Qt's trees and tables.
-Additional machinery allows to have something in the line of ancient [Qt property browser framework](https://doc.qt.io/archives/qq/qq18-propertybrowser.html). `ViewModel` doesn't own the data but simply serve as a `view` to different parts of `SessionModel`.
+`ViewModel` doesn't own the data but simply serve as a `view` to different parts of `SessionModel`.
+It is derived from `QAbstractItemModel` and intended to work together with Qt's trees and tables.
 It is much easier now to generate tables and trees with arbitrary layouts without diving into the nightmare of
 `QAbstractProxyModel`.
+Additional machinery allows to have something in the line of ancient [Qt property browser framework](https://doc.qt.io/archives/qq/qq18-propertybrowser.html).

 ## Size of framework

-+ 15k loc of libraries (libmvvm_model.so and linbmmv_viewmodel.so)
++ 15k loc of libraries (libmvvm_model.so and libmmv_viewmodel.so)
 + 15k loc of tests
 + 10k of user examples